AuReMe/esmecata/README.md

 ├── stat_number_annotation.tsv
 ````

-The `eggnog_output` contains the resulting files of the eggnog-mapper run, three files for each taxon name.
-In this way, eggnog-mapper is run only one time by taxon name which reduces the redundancy if it had to be run on all the different `observation_name`.
+The `eggnog_output` contains the resulting files of the eggNOG-mapper run, three files for each taxon name.
+In this way, eggNOG-mapper is run only one time by taxon name which reduces the redundancy if it had to be run on all the different `observation_name`.

-The `annotation_reference` contains the prediction of eggnog-mapper for the consensus protein of each `observation_name`.
+The `annotation_reference` contains the prediction of eggNOG-mapper for the consensus protein of each `observation_name`.
 To create this file, EsMeCaTa finds the taxon name associated with the `observation_name` and extracts the annotation (EC numbers, GO termes, KEGG reaction).

-The `merge_fasta` folder contains merged protein sequences of the clustering step to speed up the run of eggnog-mapper.
+The `merge_fasta` folder contains merged protein sequences of the clustering step to speed up the run of eggNOG-mapper.

 The `pathologic` folder contains one sub-folder for each `observation_name` in which there is one PathoLogic file.
 There is also a `taxon_id.tsv` file which corresponds to a modified version of `proteome_tax_id.tsv` with only the `observation_name` and the `taxon_id`.
 This folder can be used as input to [mpwt](https://github.com/AuReMe/mpwt) to reconstruct draft metabolic networks using Pathway Tools PathoLogic.